Is GDCA ISO 9001:2015 certified?

-Yes, just ask us.
-For an additional charge, the warranty can be extended from 1 to 5 years.
+For an additional charge, the warranty can be extended from one to five years.

-What if I got my product through a distributor, how do I get warranty repairs?
+If I bought my product through a distributor, how do I get warranty repairs?

-If the product requires special handling (such as FAA requirements) and cannot be returned through the distributor,or you need to expedite shipping and reduce turnaround time, please let us and the distributor know.
+If the product requires special handling (such as FAA requirements) and cannot be returned through the distributor, or you need to expedite shipping and reduce turnaround time, please notify GDCA and the distributor.

 Are data sheets, specifications, drivers, and manuals available for the products GDCA manufactures?